Conservation + Tech

 Example Student Projects with Partner Organizations:

-While this is a new track, Conservation + Tech will follow the Fung Fellowship 1+1 model of experiential learning and will pair student teams with organizations currently on the frontlines of biodiversity conservation.
-These partnerships are critical to our model’s intensive use of student internships and other real-world challenges, and a number of organizations have already expressed interest in the Conservation + Tech track and the need for student support.
+The Conservation + Tech track follows the Fung Fellowship 1+1 model of experiential learning by pairing student teams with organizations currently on the frontlines of biodiversity conservation.
+These partnerships are critical to our model’s intensive use of real-world challenges.
+Here are just a few examples of the conservation organizations that have already stepped up to support our students.

 Learn more about our program